-Use web-based account such as Gmail (comes with GAFE and Google Classrooms).
+Use web-based account such as Gmail (comes with GSuite).
 Review email etiquette (Figure 23-full-size poster in Appendix):

 - Use proper writing conventions.

 - CC anyone mentioned.

 - Make 'Subject line' topic of email.

 - Answer swiftly.

 - Re-read before sending.

 - Don't use all caps-THIS IS SHOUTING.

 - Don't attach unnecessary files.

 - Don't overuse high priority.

 - Don't email confidential information.

 - Don't email offensive remarks.

 - Don't forward chain letters or spam.

-- Don't open attachments from strangers.

-If you use GAFE or Google Classroom (with Gmail activated), review how to use email.
-Show students how to control settings so they don't get spam.
+Don't open attachments from strangers.
+Don't email offensive remarks Don't forward chain letters or spam If you use GSuites (with Gmail activated), review email.
+Show how to control settings so students don't get spam.
 Clarify terms like 'high priority', 'chain letters', and 'CC'.
 Let students (and parents) know that the email program they use at home may not match the instructions you've provided.
-Ask parents to show students how to use the home-based email.
+Ask parents to show students how to use the homebased email.
 Why is correct grammar/spelling important in email and not so much with texting?
 Hint: Consider this Common Core standard: Produce clear and coherent writing in which development, organization, and style are appropriate to task and audience.
 Email addresses are often required for online tools.
-If students don't have one, here's a workaround from LifeHacker (http://bit.ly/10MPDu2).

 Discuss 'spam'.
 What is it?
 Why is it sent?
 What should students do when spam shows up in their email?
 Discuss how email can be used to back-up important documents (by emailing a copy to themselves or creating a draft email with doc attached and stored in 'Draft' file).
 When students get an email, follow this checklist: